khairulhasanmd/OpenBBTerminal/website/content/terminal/index.md

 ---

-Want to learn how to install the OpenBB Terminal?
+Want to learn how to install the Finance Analysis?
 Check out our [Installation](/terminal/quickstart/installation) guide.

 Want to know how to import and export data?
 Check out our [Data Import/Export](/terminal/guides/advanced/data)